-You can choose a computer program to print an address on a single envelope, which you load into your printer’s paper input tray.
-Or, you can do a Mail Merge and print addresses on a sheet of adhesive labels, which you load into your printer’s paper input tray.
-You then attach each label to an envelope.
+Alternatively, you can use the Mail Merge feature to print addresses on a sheet of adhesive labels, which you load into your printer’s paper input tray.
+After printing, you then proceed to carefully attach each label onto the corresponding envelope.

 Each of these printing options has its pros and cons.
 Some small business owners feel that the direct printing method looks more professional on an envelope as part of their direct mailing services.
 Some prefer to use labels for their mail out marketing ideas.
 Of course, it’s a matter of personal preference for you to choose after you’ve researched all the options.

 Print Envelopes: What to Know Before You Begin

 Important considerations when preparing to print envelopes include avoiding the use of envelopes that feature a metal clasp, as these are not suitable for printing and can cause a jam in your printer.

 Similarly, if you are using a laser jet printer, avoid heat-sensitive envelopes or those with self-stick closings, which can melt due to the heat generated by the printer.